 - Patrons must fill out an application form to register for a new library card.
 Materials cannot be checked out until a library card is issued.

-Registered patrons are responsible for all materials on their account.
+- Registered patrons are responsible for all materials on their account.
 The following statement is printed on the registration form for the patron’s information and acceptance:

+If a patron loses his/her library card, he/she should notify the library as soon as possible and request a replacement.
 All patrons, adult and juvenile, are expected to bring their library cards with them if they intend to check out items.
-In the event a patron forgets his or her library card, a current photo I.D. may be used to verify identity in order to borrow materials.
+In the event a patron forgets his or her library card, a current photo I.D. may be used to verify borrower identity.

-- 1 week for DVD’s and magazines.
+- 1 week for feature length DVDs and magazines

 - Interlibrary loans are due by the date indicated by the lending library.